 C.V.
 Lemmon & Co., Inc.

 C.V.
-Lemmon & Co. is a 38-year-old privately held M&A advisory firm based in Dallas, Texas.
+Lemmon & Co. is a 38-year-old privately held M&A Consulting Firm based in Dallas, Texas.
 With prior satellite offices in Houston, Austin, Fort Worth, and Oklahoma City, the firm built its reputation advising manufacturing, distribution, and service businesses focusing on:

-- Sell-side or buy-side advisory in mergers & acquisitions
+- Sell-side or buy-side mergers & acquisition advisory Dallas

 - Borrower representation – corporate debt placements for growth